storesafe/cordova-sqlite-storage/README.md

 - NOT supported by PhoneGap Developer App or PhoneGap Desktop App
 - This version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
+- SQLite version `3.15.1` included with the following build settings:
+  - `SQLITE_TEMP_STORE=2`
+  - `SQLITE_THREADSAFE=2`
+  - FTS3, FTS4, and R-Tree enabled
+  - `SQLITE_DEFAULT_PAGE_SIZE=1024` and `SQLITE_DEFAULT_CACHE_SIZE=2000` to avoid "potentially distruptive change(s)" from SQLite 3.12.0 ref: <http://sqlite.org/pgszchng2016.html>
-- A recent version of the Cordova CLI (such as `6.3.1`) is recommended.
+- A recent version of the Cordova CLI (such as `6.4.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
 - Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported since they do not honor the `before_plugin_install` hook.
 The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options) or [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (limited testing, limited updates)
 - The iOS database location is now mandatory, as documented below.
-- SQLite version `3.8.10.2` is supported for all supported platforms Android/iOS/macOS/Windows.
 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
   - optional: built-in Android database classes (usage described below)
-- WP8 support is available in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support) (along with Windows 8.1/Windows Phone 8.1/Windows 10)
+- Windows 8.1 and Windows Phone 8.1 are no longer supported by this version.
+WP8, Windows 8.1, and Windows Phone 8.1 support is available in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support)
 - The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext):
   - REGEXP support (Android/iOS)
   - Pre-populated database (Android/iOS/Windows)